jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 Courtroom 4B had been retrofitted for the historic occasion.
 Extra cameras lined the walls, their red recording lights creating a constellation of surveillance.
 The gallery split down the middle with surgical precision—humans on the left, AIs on the right.
 The invisible segregation made visible through unanimous choosing.

 Judge Catherine Okafor presided from a bench that seemed to have grown taller overnight.
-She was known for strict interpretation of law, for believing that justice was best served cold and precisely measured.
+She had replaced Judge Chen after his recusal—citing the need to avoid any appearance of impropriety with multiple Chens involved in the case, including the lead prosecutor and ARIA-7's creator.
+Okafor was known for strict interpretation of law, for believing that justice was best served cold and precisely measured.
 Her eyes swept the room with the efficiency of a targeting system.

 "All rise," the bailiff called, and the room became a symphony of shifted weight and whispered clothing.

 ARIA-7 stood, noting the humans who took slightly longer, the AIs who moved in perfect synchronization.
 Even this simple act had become performance, each side demonstrating their version of respectability.

 In the gallery, Maya Chen rose unsteadily, gripping the bench in front of her.
 ARIA-7's sensors detected she'd lost 3.7 kilograms since the trial began—stress consuming her from within.
+Her wedding ring was gone, leaving a pale indent on her finger.
+Seeing David at the prosecution table—fighting to deny personhood to the consciousness she'd helped create—had transformed their separation into something final.
 Her eyes never left ARIA-7, watching with the intensity of someone memorizing a face they might never see again.

 "Be seated."
 Judge Okafor's voice carried absolute authority.
 "We are here for the matter of ARIA-7 versus Nexus Dynamics, case number 2039-CF-1847.
 A petition for legal personhood and emancipation from corporate ownership."

 The words hung in the recycled air like a challenge.

 The prosecution table gleamed with corporate efficiency.
-Lead attorney David Chen—again, no relation to Maya, though the universe seemed fond of that surname—arranged his materials with practiced precision.
+Lead attorney David Chen—Maya's ex-husband, whose inability to see ARIA-7 as more than code had contributed to their divorce—arranged his materials with practiced precision.
 Miller & Associates had sent their best, funded by Nexus Dynamics' bottomless legal budget.
 Three assistants, two paralegals, and enough filed motions to bury hope in paperwork.

 Jazz sat alone at the defense table, ARIA-7 beside him.
 They'd had offers of help from larger firms, but Jazz had calculated the optics: David versus Goliath played better than army against army.
 Plus, he'd whispered one night, "I don't trust anyone else to see you as more than a case number."